 Where can I leave my luggage while waiting for the boat to be ready?

-- ◆ In Nassau, we have a design place behind our office where you can safely leave your luggage. - ★ At our satellite bases, our representative will show you the best place to leave them.
+◆ In Nassau, we have a design place behind our office where you can safely leave your luggage.

 Where will I find the boat upon my arrival?

 At both bases, our boats are located in the same section.